preco21/eslint-config-legacy/readme.md

 ### Using globals

-If you need to refer the global variables that you don't have control over (e.g. referring external library), you can add them to your config and let ESLint recognize that variables as they exist in the global scope:
+As ESLint makes no assumptions about what global variables exist in your execution environment, you will need to provide knowledge of what global variables are available. (e.g. referring external library at runtime)

+You can define global variables in your configuration as follows:

 ```json
 {